-What are "significant" applications?

-Pre-application discussions and early community consultation

-What we do when a planning application is received

-What happens if amendments are made?
+- Introduction What are "significant" applications?
+Pre-application discussions and early community consultation What we do when a planning application is received What happens if amendments are made?
 What involvement is there when an application is being determined?
 How else do we involve the community?

 - 5 Planning Aid for London

 - 6 Monitoring and Review

 - 7 Financial and Legal Considerations

-- 8 Conclusion
+- 8 Appendices

-- 9 APPENDICES
+INTRODUCTION

-The intention of this document is to outline the Council's standards for community participation in the planning process and to identify the ways we will achieve these standards.
-It is part of the Planning Division's wider engagement strategy that aims to involve the community more comprehensively in the entire planning process.
+This document outlines the Council's standards for community participation in the planning process and identifies the ways we will achieve these standards.
+It is part of the Council's wider engagement strategy that aims to involve the community more comprehensively in the entire planning process.

-The Statement of Community Involvement is a statutory document required under the Planning and Compulsory Purchase Act 2004 (as amended) and this revised version takes into consideration later Legislation and Regulations such as the Localism Act 2011, the Town and Country Planning (Development Management Procedure) (England) Order 2010, the Town and Country Planning (England) Regulations 2012 and the National Planning Policy Framework (NPPF) 2012.
+The Statement of Community Involvement (SCI) is a statutory document required under the Planning and Compulsory Purchase Act 2004 (as amended) and this revised version takes into consideration later legislation and regulations such as the Localism Act 2011, the Town and Country Planning (Development Management Procedure) (England) Order 2010, the Town and Country Planning (England) Regulations 2012 and the National Planning Policy Framework (NPPF) 2012.